thejmazz/UofTBiohacks/static/src/markdown/faq.md

 ### I don’t have a team, should I still register?

 Definitely!
-We will help you find your team members.
+We will help you find your team members the monring of.

 ### How many members per team?